Sing, lip-synch, and share videos; watch for iffy content.

 TIKTOK is a lively social network built around creating, sharing, and searching for user-made music videos.
 People can upload videos that are 10 minutes long or less of themselves singing, lip-synching, dancing, or performing some kind of stunt.
 Ongoing challenges spur users to create content related to a particular theme, and users can integrate their own videos with another user's with the Duet feature.
 Simple stickers, filters, and augmented reality (AR) animations can be added to videos, and users can livestream themselves and interact directly with online audiences via chat.
 Users can set their videos to private or share them publicly.
 If shared publicly, videos can be viewed, commented upon, or remixed by other users.
 Creators can determine exactly which comments are published, if they choose.
 An in-app store lets users purchase currency that can be used to buy digital "gift" icons for their favorite livestreamers.
-If a user is under 13, they can enter their birthdate to access a separate area that only allows them to watch curated videos and not post, comment, or search.
+If users are under 13, they can enter their birth date to access a separate area that only allows them to watch curated videos and not post, comment, or search.

 Talk to Your Kids About ...

 Before downloading, discuss your family's rules around profanity and sexual references in music.
 What are your teens allowed to listen to?
 What kinds of videos can they post?